AblionGE/IntelligentAgents2015/rabbits/lastname/doc/report.md

 * If the rabbit cannot move, it does not eat.
 * The IDs given to each rabbit start from 0 each time the ```setup()``` function is called.
 * The user can set how many energy is lost by a rabbit at each tick.
+* During a run, the user can change the birth threshold and the grass growth rate to see the effect.
+    * It makes no sense to change the initial number of rabbits and the size of the grid during a run.
+These variables are taken into account at each ```setup()``` of the simulation.
+* The initial value of sliders cannot be set, so it is always the minimum possible value.

 # Conclusion